i-love-flamingo/flamingo/docs/Developing/HelloWorld.md

 Our controller returns a `ContentResponse` with the `Body` set to `Hello World!`.

 Now we need to tell Flamingo where to find the controller.
-We update our `Module`, add the `RouterRegistry` as a dependency and create a _Route_ and a _Handler_:
+We update our `module.go`, add the `RouterRegistry` as a dependency and create a _Route_ and a _Handler_:

 ```go